 Programs We Offer

+Our program initiatives enhance our community by creating pathways to employment, fostering life-long learning, and developing the talents of over 500 participants.
 The specific needs of each person are the most important criteria in determining the best program options.
-Currently our programs include (click a name to view):
+Currently our programs include the following:

 Day Training Activity Center

 DTAC includes leisure activities, living skills development, and behavioral development for participants with behavioral challenges due to Autism or other behavioral health diagnoses.
 Although these participants may not be able to work in the community, they want and deserve opportunities to be engaged and learning.
 Staff members work with participants to build their social skills through group activities and community participation and enhance their independence by building skills such as toileting, hand washing, and feeding.
 As with all of our programs, we also ensure that our participants have space for fun and fulfilling activities like arts or music classes and time for socializing.
 Participants in this program need a high level of support, which is provided on a 1:1 or 1:2 staff to participant ratio.
 Program activities take place onsite at our facility and in the community, and are all centered on client choice and promoting independence.